 - PROC FREQ in the above example includes the ORDER=FREQ option.

-- Using the ORDER=FREQ option helps you quickly perform an analysis of which categories have the most and fewest counts.
+- The ORDER=FREQ option helps you quickly analyse which categories have the most and fewest counts.

-- The “Frequency” column gives the count of the number of times the day_of_booking variable takes on the value in the column.
+- The “Frequency” column gives the count of the times the day_of_booking variable takes on the value in the column.

 You use this type of insight to learn about the distribution of the categories in your data set.